aakriiti2504/UFOs/README.md

 4. VS Code -

 5. Data Driven Documents(D3) - Data-Driven Documents (D3 for short) is a JavaScript library that adds interactive functionality, such as when users click a button to filter a table.
 It works by "listening" for events, such as a button click, then reacts according to the code we've created.
 Dana thinks that she would like to filter by date, so she'll add code to create a date filter.
+We'll use a popular library, D3.js, to equip our website to "listen" for events, such as a user clicking a button.
+In our code, we're going to use D3 to handle an action from a user, such as a button click.
+This means that we'll add an actual button to our HTML page to filter the table.
+When the button is clicked, D3 will detect the click and react accordingly.
+Building out user-driven data visualizations is an essential part of the data visualization job.

 ## Procedure :